 Moreover, while some of these cases are notably unintentional, and have been carried out in a subconscious way, other cases are more overt and done on purpose, and so it might be said that all cases of plagiarism cannot be judged equally.

 Nevertheless, with the rise of digital technologies, it is now easier to detect your own plagiarism, and so it is wise to check any work that you do, and make sure that it has not been plucked from your unconscious mind and been taken from another person’s work.
-Plagiarism is a serious offence that can result in social ridicule or financial punishment, so beware and make sure to check your work via plagiarism detection software such as Viper.
+Plagiarism is a serious offence that can result in social ridicule or financial punishment, so beware and make sure to scan your work via plagiarism checking app such as Viper.